connornishijima/arduino-buzz/README.md

 **[VIDEO DEMONSTRATION](https://www.youtube.com/watch?v=4KjB-HMuUs4)**

 By monitoring the amplitude of AC electricity waveforms in the air for changes, Buzz provides motion detection using only a wire!
+It's extremely easy to implement, and a perfect library for all experience levels.

 ----------
 # Contents